PR0CK0/StableDiffusionEndToEndGuide/README.md

 * [Test My Prompt](https://github.com/Extraltodeus/test_my_prompt) - a script that you can run to remove individual words from your prompt to see how it affects image generation
 * [Model-Keyword](https://github.com/mix1009/model-keyword) - autofills keywords associated with some models and LoRAs, pretty well-maintained and up-to-date as of Apr.
 2023
 * [NSFW Checker](https://github.com/AUTOMATIC1111/stable-diffusion-webui-nsfw-censor) - blacks out NSFW images; useful if you are working in an office, as a lot of good models allow NSFW content and you may not want to see that at work
+    * BE AWARE: this extension can mess up inpainting or even generation by blacking out NSFW images (not temporally, it literally outputs a black image instead), so make sure to turn it off as needed
 * [Gelbooru Prompt](https://github.com/antis0007/sd-webui-gelbooru-prompt) - pulls tags and creates an automatic-prompt from any Gelbooru image using its hash
 * [booru2prompt](https://github.com/Malisius/booru2prompt) - similar to Gelbooru Prompt but a bit more functionality
 * [Dynamic Prompting](https://github.com/adieyal/sd-dynamic-prompts) - a template language for prompt generation that allows you to run random or combinatorial prompts to generate various images (uses wildcards)